Ordenanças: 19th century

 The Army organization of 1806 divided the country in 24 brigades of Ordenanças, each commanded by a colonel.
 Each brigade corresponded to a geographical area which constituted the recruitment district of an infantry regiment of the first line and of two militia regiments.
 Each brigade, by itself, was divided in eight captaincies and each of these in eight companies.
 Each captaincy corresponded to each of the eight fusiliers company in each regiment.

 Although mainly used as conscription reserve since the creation of the auxiliary troops in 1646, active units of Ordenanças were activated for the national defense in some war periods.
 Some of these units acted as guerrilla forces in their respective areas, attacking the rearguard and the logistic lines of the enemy invader armies.
 Active units of the Ordenanças were also employed in the reinforcement of cities and fortress garrisons.
-A good example of this was the Peninsular War, where units of Ordenanças constituted a greater part of the garrison of the forts of the Lines of Torres Vedras, including being responsible for the manning most of its artillery.
+A good example of this was the Peninsular War, where units of Ordenanças constituted a greater part of the garrison of the forts of the Lines of Torres Vedras, including being responsible for manning most of its artillery.

 In 1809, in the scope of the Peninsular War, 16 national legions of Ordenanças were organized for the defense of the city of Lisbon.
 Each national legion included three battalions, with each including 10 companies of 105 men.
 For the mobilization of the legions, the city was divided in 16 legion districts, each subdivided in three battalion zones.
 In 1829, the national legions of Lisbon were disbanded and replaced by eight regiments of Ordenanças.

 The Ordenanças were finally extinct on the 24 March 1831, their role partially assumed by the newly created National Guard.